UPO-Sevilla-Fco-Javier-Lobo-Cabrera/clustering_trait_proteins/data_analysis/README.txt

-Note 1: Linux OS is required for the execution of certain scripts.
-It has been tested in Debian Ubuntu.
+Note 1: Linux OS is required for the execution of certain scripts (tested in Debian Ubuntu).
 Note 2: The scripts need of an input file (pdb_entry.txt) which can be downloaded from RCSB PDB using FTP.

 In the directory already_computed_results there are already generated results.
 Nevertheless, to generate your own execution follow these steps: